-- 111. As noted above, Mr. XXXX's homosexuality makes him a particularly high profile target.
+- 105. Even more indicative of the violence facing homosexuals and those who would defend them came in October, 2008, when Norberto Salamanca, the Notario of District 76 in Bogotá was assassinated.
+Mr. Salamanca, who had officiated at nearly 100 same-sex civil unions, was returning to his home when two men on a motorcycle opened fire on him ("Sicarios Mataron Al Notario 76 de Bogotá, Defensor de las Uniones Gay," Canal Caracol y Efe, October 11, 2008). - 106.
+As noted above, XXXX's homosexuality makes him a particularly high profile target.
 Both the military and the police, as well as the three guerrilla organizations (FARC, ELN, EPL) and the right-wing paramilitary forces (AUC) firmly believe that they are "cleansing" the body politic, and therefore La Patria, of all that is dirty, undesirable, and dangerous to the morality of La Patria and its children.
-If Mr. XXXX is deported by the United States, he will shortly be targeted by the police and other groups because of his obviously "feminine" mannerisms. - 112.
-Finally, Mr. XXXX's own family will also assume that he is HIV positive and will, therefore, shun him as "unclean," as a disease-carrying, despicable, homosexual monster.
+If XXXX is deported by the United States, he will shortly be targeted by the police because of his obviously "feminine" mannerisms. - 107.
+Finally, XXXX's own family will also assume that he is HIV positive and will, therefore, shun him as "unclean," as a disease-carrying, despicable, homosexual monster.
 The may not touch him; they may not allow him into their homes; they may attack him verbally, as a sidoso or one who is infected with AIDS and they may attack him physically.
-Indeed, it is even conceivable that Mr. XXXX's own family may be responsible for his death.
+Indeed, it is even conceivable that XXXX's own family may be responsible for his death.
 His presence constitutes a terrible stain on the family apellido or last name, something which has been the most important thing to an Hispanic family since the days of the Reconquista (711-1492) in Spain.
-I have personally seen families react to the news that one of theirs is homosexual and/or infected with HIV/AIDS and it is a terrible, heart-wrenching sight indeed. - 113.
-Nevertheless, all of the horrors committed against LGBT peoples described above were seemingly "solved" in January, 2009.
-In that month, the Constitutional Court of Colombia granted some civil rights to LGBT couples and the international LGBT websites and blogs announced that Colombia had recognized same-sex marriage, something which is simply not true. - 114.
-To understand what has really occurred it is necessary to go back to February, 2007.
-In that month, the Constitutional Court held that homosexual couples who had been together for two years or more should enjoy the same property and inheritance rights as heterosexual couples ("Overtaking in Colombia," Peace Reporter, February 19, 2007).
-That decision was never enforced (see below). - 115.
-Then in June, 2007, the lower house of the Colombian Congress passed a law which granted couples who were in long-term relationships (five years or more) the same rights to health insurance, inheritance and social security benefits enjoyed by heterosexual couples.
-President Uribe had apparently indicated that he would sign the bill.
+I have personally seen families react to the news that one of theirs is homosexual and/or infected with HIV/AIDS and it is a terrible, heart-wrenching sight indeed. - 108.
+The situation in Colombia has continued to deteriorate badly over the past four years.
+As I will show below, Mr. XXXX's life is in much greater danger in Colombia than in any other country in Latin America, even El Salvador and Guatemala.
+Indeed, it is my expert opinion, which I will detail below, that Mr. XXXX is an extremely high profile target and would be in grave danger of being killed by the FARC if he were forced to return to Colombia. - 109.
+The 2001, 2002, 2003, 2004, 2005, 2006 and 2007 Country Reports on Colombia are seven of the worst U.S. Department of State human rights reports I have ever read on Latin America, with the 2005, 2006 and 2007 reports even worse than the previous four.
+Indeed, they rival those of Guatemala and El Salvador in the 1980s.